Current Size: 100%

 Being a Section 8 landlord can give you the satisfaction of empowering low-income families to afford decent, safe and sanitary housing.

-- Families are awarded a Housing Choice Voucher, permitting them to find suitable housing of their choice from private market landlords who are interested in participating in the program.
+- Families are awarded a Housing Choice Voucher, permitting them to find suitable housing of their choice from private market and non-profit landlords.

 - Home Forward pays a set amount, directly to the landlord, and the renter pays the difference.